drug-design/course/docs/chapters/stereochemistry.md

 #### The Order of Priority (2/5)

-If two atoms or more are found to be the same, their attached atoms are then considered, until a difference is found.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/order-priority-25-0a43db19'><i class='fa fa-play' aria-hidden='true'></i></button>If two atoms or more are found to be the same, their attached atoms are then considered, until a difference is found.
 *[nce]: New Chemical Entity: a compound not previously described.